All In a Row - Helping Homeless - The 500km Liffey Challange

 All in a Row - Helping Homeless - The 500km Liffey Challange

-On November 26th, for the first time ever, the vibrant boating community on the Liffey came together to raise funds for a very worthy cause.
-Rowing, kayak & canoe clubs along with private rowing boat owners endured a 10 hour row / paddle to raise money for Focus Ireland, who work tirelessly to alleviate homelessness in Ireland.
+On December 9th, for the second year running, the vibrant boating community on the Liffey will come together to raise funds for a very worthy cause.
+Rowing, kayak & canoe clubs along with private rowing boat owners will set out on a 10 hour row / paddle to raise money for the RNLI and Irish Search and Recovery Unit.